Gorda (ballet): History

-Gorda originally premiered on December 30, 1949, at the Georgian National Opera and Ballet Theater.
+Gorda originally premiered on 30 December 1949, at the Georgian National Opera and Ballet Theater.
 A "Public Hearing" (the heading instead of "premiere") was attended by artists, musicians and choreographers; Vakhtang Chabukiani’s new performance was positively appraised and 30 December eventually became Gorda premiere day.

-Otar Egadze and Vakhtang Chabukiani worked on the ballet libretto, based on Daniel Tchonkadze’s tale of "Surami Fortress".
+Otar Egadze and Vakhtang Chabukiani worked on the ballet libretto, based on Daniel Chonkadze’s tale of "Surami Fortress".
 According to libretto, ballet was named Dardia, but the staging team decided to change the name and make more emphasis on the name of young sculptor.
 Eventually, the ballet was titled after the main character – Gorda.

 By then, Vakhtang Chabukiani was already an acclaimed dancer and choreographer who worked on new ballets after his arrival to Tbilisi.
 Andria Balanchivadze's Heart of Mountains and Grigol Kiladze's Light were staged.
 It was clear that he aimed at staging ballets based on Georgian motifs, as he was persistent with the classical heritage.

 Production design of the performance was by young Pharnaoz Lapiashvili; the conductor was Didim Mirtskhulava.
 Gorda's main part was performed by Vakhtang Chabukiani, Javara by Vera Tsignadze, Irema – IrineAleksidze, Mamia- Zurab Kikaleishvili.
 While first staging of ballet, Tamar Chabukiani's (Alalme), Maria Bauer's (Indian Dance) and Maria Grishkevich's (NegrosDance) performances were outstanding.

 In 1951, the ballet received a USSR award and in 1957 a new choreographic version premiered (Gorda – Zurab Kikaleishvili, Irema- Vera Tsignadze, Javara - Liliana Mitaishvili, Mamaia – Revaz Magalashvili).

 In 1973, a fire destroyed the entire repertoire of scenery and costumes.
 Several performances required restaging, including Gorda.
 In 1974, one more premiere was presented at Labor Union Culture Palace.
 This place eventually became haven for artists abandoned without a theater.